Are You Reaching the Right Consumers?

 To truly elevate lead quality, it’s essential to focus on tactical execution.
 Now that you’ve aligned your brand and strategy with what your ideal patients need, the next step is deploying targeted tactics that fine-tune your audience targeting and lead quality.
 From tracking calls to better understand patient interactions to optimizing Google Ads bidding strategies and using advanced tactics like third-party claims data and geofencing, these methods allow for smarter decision-making, ensuring your focus stays on the highest-quality leads.

-So, how do you train the algorithms?
 Phone calls are inherently nebulous and difficult to measure in terms of quality.
-Manual call quality analysis is time-consuming, not real-time, and is unable to send signals back to the algorithms used in advertising to optimize toward qualified calls.
+Manual call analysis is time-consuming and lacks real-time optimization.
+You also can’t send manual analysis notes back to the algorithms used in advertising to optimize toward qualified calls.

 Top Benefits of HIPAA-compliant Call Tracking: